-- Probations are typically a period of 1 year. - The student is expected to fulfill the terms of the probationary status as outlined in the Student Performance Notification (SPN). - Students are allowed 1 occurrence of probation during their enrollment at Bellin College.
-The need for a second probation will result in dismissal.
-(Exceptions may apply to students in their last semester with approval from the Dean of Academic Affairs.) - A student on probation (academic and/or disciplinary) is not eligible for Dean's List status. - A student who does not meet the terms of probation as defined on the SPN is subject to dismissal from the program.
+- Probations are typically a period of one (1) year. - The student is expected to fulfill the terms of the probationary status as outlined in the Student Performance Notification (SPN). - A student on probation (academic and/or disciplinary) is not eligible for Dean's List status. - A student who does not meet the terms of probation as defined on the SPN is subject to dismissal from the program.